2023 Most Popular Allied Health Professions Master's Degree Schools in South Carolina

 The following schools top our list of the Most Popular Allied Health Professions Master's Degree Colleges.

-Our 2023 rankings named Medical University of South Carolina the most popular school in South Carolina for allied health professions students working on their master’s degree.
-MUSC is a small public school located in the medium-sized city of Charleston.
+Our analysis found Medical University of South Carolina to be the most popular school for allied health professions students who want to pursue a master’s degree in South Carolina.
+MUSC is a small public school located in the city of Charleston.

 Of the 86 students majoring in allied health at MUSC, 31% are male and 69% are female.